joelazar/joelazar/README.md

         misc:         []string{"matlab", "git", "ZeroMQ", "LaTeX", "Neovim"},
     },
     favouriteVideos: map[string]string{
-        "Hamming, You and Your Research": "https://youtu.be/a1zDuOPkMSw",
-        "Asahi Linux - One chip, no docs, and lots of fun": "https://youtu.be/COlvP4hODpY", "Dave Thomas - Agile is Dead": "https://youtu.be/a-BOSpxYJ9M" },
+        "Hamming - You and Your Research": "https://youtu.be/a1zDuOPkMSw", "Asahi Linux - One chip, no docs, and lots of fun": "https://youtu.be/COlvP4hODpY", "Dave Thomas - Agile is Dead": "https://youtu.be/a-BOSpxYJ9M", "Edward Frenkel - Reality is a Paradox": "https://youtu.be/Osh0-J3T2nY" },
     favouriteSudoInsult: "[sudo] password for joelazar: You can't come in.
 Our tiger has got flu", }